 The Ordinary Rosehip Oil

-One of the best face oils for dry skin is the Rosehip Oil from a brand called The Ordinary.
-Their products are budget-friendly and the ones I’ve tried so far have worked amazing.
+One of the best face oils for dry skin is the Rose Hip Seed Oil from The Ordinary.
+Their products are budget-friendly and have worked great for my skin.

 - Has antibacterial + antifungal properties